dot42/dot42/BUGS_AND_LIMITATIONS.md

 ### Limitations and Know Bugs in Dot42

 - `System.Linq.Expressions` is not (yet?) supported.
 I believe one should try to implement it based on Mono's implementation which in turn is based on Microsofts.
+- **Bug:** There is a problem with nested exception handlers.
+Nested finally statements - even implicit ones in using/foreach statements -  might not get executed on an exception under certain conditions.
+This needs further investigation, especially as it can lead to bugs that are nearly impossible to find.
 - Dot42 will redirect usages of `System.Threading.Interlocked` to Javas `AtomicXxxFieldUpdater` implementation.
 This works seamless for instance fields.
 The `AtomicXxxFieldUpdater` does not support static fields, so Dot42 reverts to `lock`ing on the the fields containing type.
 To prevent this locking, use the `AtomicXxx` classes directly, e.g. `AtomicInteger`.
   Note that, when available, `System.Threading.Interlocked` is used by the C# compiler when generating support code for events.
 Therefore, when using static events, locking will occur.
 Dot42 will emit a warning in this case.
 At the moment, there is no known workaround.
 - to get Json.NET to run I swapped out a totally broken `decimal` by a `java.math.BigDecimal` based one.
 This hasn't been thoroughly tested yet.